noelvissers/esp32-smart-clock/README.md

 - See comments in source files for the explanation of the code.

 ## Hardware
+The whole project is built on the ESP32.
+The board I used is the [ESP32-DevKitC V4](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/hw-reference/esp32/get-started-devkitc.html).
+This microcontroller is easy to use (uses the Arduino framework) and has built-in bluetooth and wifi connectivity.
+This controller also has two cores which is very usefull in some situations.
+### Components
 - [ESP32-WROOM-32D](https://aliexpress.com/item/4000103411061.html?spm=a2g0o.productlist.0.0.65194be4xhn0yb&algo_pvid=acb1591c-bfd1-4233-9fea-c6a11bc02fd2&algo_expid=acb1591c-bfd1-4233-9fea-c6a11bc02fd2-1&btsid=0b0a187915827913900936140e29eb&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_)
 - [Micro USB cable extender](https://aliexpress.com/item/32859863965.html?spm=a2g0s.9042311.0.0.27424c4du3jPcB)
 - [USB C (F) to micro USB (M)](https://aliexpress.com/item/33004521025.html?spm=a2g0s.9042311.0.0.27424c4du3jPcB)